Queens & Nucs are now on-sale for the 2023 season.

 Test yard for selecting breeder Queens – no treatments are used.

-Although there are many apiaries claiming to have pure Russian queens for sale, they should be viewed as “hybridized” stock.
+Although many apiaries are claiming to have pure Russian queens for sale, they should be viewed as “hybridized” stock.
 They may be perfectly good queens and may meet your expectations, but should not be compared with RHBA Russians.
 They are not RHBA queens, nor have they passed the rigors of selection required of all breeding queens approved by the RHBA.
-RHBA queens cannot be treated for mites or disease during their testing.
+RHBA queens cannot be treated for mites or diseases during their selection.
 All selected queens are mated to drones from other certified breeding lines.
 This is an important distinction that results in the RHBA program continuing to improve its breeding stock.

 Queen Cells capped at day 10.